lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In alignment with ML-KEM [FIPS.203], Composite KEM algorithms output a 256-bit shared secret key at all security levels, truncating is necessary as described in {{sec-kem-combiner}}.

+For all RSA key types and sizes, the exponent is RECOMMENDED to be 65537.
+Where it is advantageous to hard-code an exponent, for example in order to obtain predictable key sizes, implementations MAY hard-code 65537; thus implementations using other values for the exponent should not expect it to be intereperable with all other implementations.

 The KDFs were chosen to roughly match the security level of the stronger component.
 In the case of X25519 and X448 SHA3-256 is used to match the construction in {{X-Wing}}.

 Full specifications for the referenced component algorithms can be found in {{appdx_components}}.